 We assist in hosting three community-wide career fairs each year: the KHQ Job Fair, our largest job event; the Next Gen Job Fair, targeted for young job seekers; and the Access Spokane Job Fair, designed to help businesses connect with workers with disabilities.

-We have a unique partnership with the Community Colleges of Spokane, allowing us to inform worker training and other curriculum decisions to help ensure students are on track to graduate with the credentials needed for in-demand careers.
+We have strong partnerships with the Community Colleges of Spokane and other local training providers, which allows us to inform worker training and other curriculum decisions to help ensure students are on track to graduate with the credentials needed for in-demand careers.

 Awards and Recognition: